danpopovsky1997/strengthcore-project1/README.md

 ## Project Goals

 ### User Goals
-- Find a quality gym that provides state of the art facilities
+- Find a quality gym that provides state-of-the-art facilities
-- See pricing for memberships for the facilty
+- Check pricing for memberships for the facilty
 - Learn about the mission of the facility
 - Be able to navigate through each page with ease
 - An easy to follow sign up process